aynurin/nickel-search/README.md

 1. The search doesn't support multi-word search.
 2. The indexing takes a lot of time and RAM.
 3. No support for synonyms, stemming/lemmatization.
+4. No test coverage.
-4. More ranking sampels needed.
+5. More ranking sampels needed.

 ## How to use